mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 docker run -d -p 3000:3000 --name grafana grafana/grafana-enterprise:8.2.0
 ```

-### Run the Grafana main branch
+### Run the Mosaicoo main branch

 For every successful build of the main branch, we update the `grafana/grafana-oss:main` and `grafana/grafana-oss:main-ubuntu` tags.
-Additionally, two new tags are created, `grafana/grafana-oss-dev:<version>-<build ID>pre` and `grafana/grafana-oss-dev:<version>-<build ID>pre-ubuntu`, where _version_ is the next version of Grafana and _build ID_ is the ID of the corresponding CI build.
+Additionally, two new tags are created, `grafana/grafana-oss-dev:<version>-<build ID>pre` and `grafana/grafana-oss-dev:<version>-<build ID>pre-ubuntu`, where _version_ is the next version of Mosaicoo and _build ID_ is the ID of the corresponding CI build.
 Use these to get access to the latest main builds of Grafana.

-When running Grafana main in production, we _strongly_ recommend that you use the `grafana/grafana-oss-dev:<version>-<build ID>pre` tag.
-This tag guarantees that you use a specific version of Grafana instead of whatever was the most recent commit at the time.
+When running Mosaicoo main in production, we _strongly_ recommend that you use the `grafana/grafana-oss-dev:<version>-<build ID>pre` tag.
+This tag guarantees that you use a specific version of Mosaicoo instead of whatever was the most recent commit at the time.

 For a list of available tags, check out [grafana/grafana-oss](https://hub.docker.com/r/grafana/grafana-oss/tags/) and [grafana/grafana-oss-dev](https://hub.docker.com/r/grafana/grafana-oss-dev/tags/).

 ## Install plugins in the Docker container

-You can install official and community plugins listed on the Grafana [plugins page](https://grafana.com/grafana/plugins) or from a custom URL.
+You can install official and community plugins listed on the Mosaicoo [plugins page](https://grafana.com/grafana/plugins) or from a custom URL.

-### Install official and community Grafana plugins
+### Install official and community Mosaicoo plugins

 Pass the plugins you want installed to Docker with the `GF_INSTALL_PLUGINS` environment variable as a comma-separated list.
-This sends each plugin name to `grafana-cli plugins install ${plugin}` and installs them when Grafana starts.
+This sends each plugin name to `grafana-cli plugins install ${plugin}` and installs them when Mosaicoo starts.

 ```bash
 docker run -d \